vmware/terraform-provider-vra/website/docs/r/network_ip_range.html.markdown

 The following arguments are supported for a vRA Network IP range resource:

-* `filter` - Filter query string that is supported by vRA multi-cloud IaaS API.
-Only one of 'filter' or 'id' must be specified.

-* `id` - The id of the vRA fabric network.
-Only one of 'filter' or 'id' must be specified.

-## Attribute Reference

-* `created_at` - Date when the entity was created.
-The date is in ISO 6801 and UTC.

 * `description` - State object representing a network on a external cloud provider.

 * `end_ip_address` - End IP address of the range.

-* `external_id` - External entity Id on the provider side.

 * `fabric_network_id` - Fabric network Id.

+* `id` - ID of the network IP range.

 * `ip_version` - IP address version: IPv4 or IPv6.
 Default: IPv4.

-* `links` - HATEOAS of the entity

 * `name` - A human-friendly name used as an identifier in APIs that support this option.

-* `org_id` - The id of the organization this entity belongs to.

 * `start_ip_address` - Start IP address of the range.

+## Attribute Reference

+* `created_at` - Date when the entity was created.
+The date is in ISO 6801 and UTC.

+* `external_id` - External entity Id on the provider side.

+* `links` - HATEOAS of the entity

+* `org_id` - ID of organization that entity belongs to.

 * `owner` - Email of the user that owns the entity.

-* `tags` -  A set of tag keys and optional values that were set on this resource. example:[ { "key" : "ownedBy", "value": "Rainpole" } ]
+* `tags` -  Set of tag keys and values to apply to the resource.
+            Example:[ { "key" : "vmware", "value": "provider" } ]

 * `updated_at` - Date when the entity was last updated.
 The date is ISO 8601 and UTC.

 ## Import

-vRA Network IP range can be imported using the id, e.g.
+To import the vRA Network IP range, use the ID as in the following example:

 `$ terraform import network_ip_range.new_ip_range 05956583-6488-4e7d-84c9-92a7b7219a15`